Second report: inferential statistics

 Criteria for B

-For a B, your report fulfills all the criteria for an C, and has minor errors in the criteria for A.
+For a B, your report fulfills all the criteria for an C, all the criteria for an A, and has minor errors.

 Criteria for A